 Fleet managers can create and publish custom tasks.
 There is a list of preloaded inspection tasks (vehicle parts) which need to be checked for.
 Apart from this, the fleet manager can include other inspection tasks using the name familiar to the drivers.
 You may want the driver to upload an image for certain tasks.

 Forms such as pre-trip fleet vehicle inspection forms, weekly, and monthly forms can be created based on your needs.
-You can add the list of inspection tasks to be performed in each form.
+You can include a list of inspection tasks to be performed in each form.
 You can name the form like ’Weekly Monday’ etc.

-Reminders through phone or email notifications can be sent to the concerned person using this feature.
+This feature can send reminders to the concerned person through phone or email notifications.
 The driver can plan for the inspection and ensure the timely completion of required tasks.

-Simply Fleet app can be easily accessed through mobile by the drivers.
+Drivers can easily access the Simply Fleet app through their mobile devices.
 Drivers must go through each task on the fleet vehicle inspection form and flag if any task fails inspection.
 They can upload images for such issues within the app.
-Managers can take a printout of the fleet vehicle inspection report if needed and get the problem fixed.
-All services done can be logged within the app itself.
+If needed, managers can print out the fleet vehicle inspection report and use it to get the problem fixed.
+Additionally, all services carried out can be logged within the app itself.

 Simply Fleet helps fleets manage their vehicles more efficiently by automating routine tasks such as maintenance scheduling, fuel tracking, driver performance reviews, and much more.
 With digital vehicle inspection software, fleets can perform comprehensive vehicle inspections without having to send out an inspector or pay for expensive services.
 Fleet managers can easily track the status of each vehicle using digital vehicle inspection software.
 Fleet managers can also monitor Inspection Rules